HarperDB/documentation/docs/developers/applications/README.md

 These endpoints automatically support `Basic`, `Cookie`, and `JWT` authentication methods.
 See the documentation on [security](../security/) for more information on different levels of access.

-By default, HarperDB also automatically authorizes all requests from loopback IP addresses (from the same computer) as the superuser, to make it simple to interact for local development.
+By default, Harper also automatically authorizes all requests from loopback IP addresses (from the same computer) as the superuser, to make it simple to interact for local development.
 If you want to test authentication/authorization, or enforce stricter security, you may want to disable the [`authentication.authorizeLocal` setting](../../deployments/configuration.md#authentication).

 ### Content Negotiation

 These endpoints support various content types, including `JSON`, `CBOR`, `MessagePack` and `CSV`.
 Simply include an `Accept` header in your requests with the preferred content type.
 We recommend `CBOR` as a compact, efficient encoding with rich data types, but `JSON` is familiar and great for web application development, and `CSV` can be useful for exporting data to spreadsheets or other processing.

-HarperDB works with other important standard HTTP headers as well, and these endpoints are even capable of caching interaction:
+Harper works with other important standard HTTP headers as well, and these endpoints are even capable of caching interaction:

 ```
 Authorization: Basic <base64 encoded user:pass>